 Quite a large difference.

-And if you look at a competitor to Joovv - such as MitoRed Light - a company that sells red light panels that are nearly identical (if not better?) than the Joovv panels, but at an even lower price point, the 'cost per LED' difference gets even larger.
+And if you look at a competitor to Joovv - such as MitoRed Light - a company that sells red light panels that are much more powerful than the Joovv panels, but at a much lower price point, the 'cost per LED' difference gets even larger.

 Even the smallest non-battery powered Joovv - the Joovv Mini has a per LED cost of $11.58 (with 60 LEDs and a price of $695).